 - Fallout 4: Deacon is a justified example, given that he's an agent of the Railroad; its his job to blend in wherever he goes.

 - The Darths & Droids version of Han Solo, who was initially introduced under the name Greedo, before shooting Han Solo (the movie Greedo) and taking his identity.
 Lando knows him as Freddo, because that's the name he used on Bespin.
-It's implied he takes his identities in alphabetical order; by the time of the strips based on Star Wars: The Force Awakens, he's got up to X, taking the name of a female bounty hunter called Xasha.
+It's implied he takes his identities in alphabetical order; by the time of the strips based on The Force Awakens, he's got up to X, taking the name of a female bounty hunter called Xasha.
+And dies under the name Zeppo, possibly due to running out of options to be someone else.
+This is confirmed in the strip's take on Solo, in which he conveniently keeps running into people whose identities he can steal, in order.
+And before he took his first one, Alberto, he had no name.

 - In Hanna Is Not a Boy's Name, the Supporting Protagonist is a zombie(?) with Ghost Amnesia.
 Since he can't remember his name, Hanna keeps switching what he calls him, hoping that one of the names will jog his memory.
 They're usually something very unlikely, like "Galahad."